mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

    I definitely understood __forking__ more than __branching__.
 In the previous __Branch, Pull Merge__ challenge, I actually __forked__ the file rather than __branching__ it.
 I don't know how I'd have __branched__ it.
 Do I not know how to __branch__??
 Ughhhhh.
 Brain.

-   Anyway, whilst it looks as though __branching__ may have fallen flat, __forking__ seemed to click--and that's got to be deserving of a 'that's what she said' joke...no?
+   Anyway, whilst it looks as though __branching__ may have fallen flat, __forking__ seemed to click--which is surely deserving of a 'that's what she said' joke...?

 ## In addition to the challenge specific reflections, answer the following questions in your reflection: